finmavis/finmavis.dev/src/blog-post/server-side-rendering-react-with-razzle/index.md

 npm install --save-dev razzle-plugin-purgecss
 ```

-Wait a minute, how to use plugin on razzle ?
+Wait a minute, how to use plugin on Razzle?
 Well same as when we're add `@loadable/component`, using `razzle.config.js`.
-Now open `razzle.plugin.js`, then add PurgeCSS as plugin.
+Now open up our Razzle config file, then add PurgeCSS as plugin:

 ```js{3-11}
 // razzle.config.js